totalspectrum/spin2cpp/doc/basic.md

 Comments start with `rem` or a single quote character, and go to the end of line.
 Note that you need a space or non-alphabetical character after the `rem`; the word `remark` does not start a comment.
 The `rem` or single quote character may appear anywhere on the line; it does not have to be the first thing on the line.

-There are also multi-line comments, which start with `/'` and end with `'/`.
+There are also inline or multi-line comments, which start with `/'` and end with `'/`.

 Examples:
 ```